in2code-de/lux/Documentation/Technical/Campaigns/Workflows.md

 * Lead action: On entering a page
 * Lead action: On reading a news
 * Lead action: When lead enters a page of a given category
+* Lead source: Check for a given referrer
+* Lead source: Check for a given UTM parameter
 * Miscellaneous: On a defined time
 * Miscellaneous: Limit to a start action (page visit, download, form submit, etc...)
 * Miscellaneous: TYPO3 context